 - Completing all the applications forms ACCURATELY AND COMPLETELY and submitting them to the right place on time.
-If this is not done, aid could be delayed for months since errors cause misunderstanding and misrepresentation of information provided.
+Failure to do so will result in the delay of processing of your financial aid file.

 Errors must be corrected before any financial aid can be received.
 Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal Code, and subjects the student’s application to denial.
 Additionally, regulations require that all cases of suspected fraud emanating from misrepresentation, be reported to the Office of the Inspector General.

 - Promptly returning all additional documentation, verification, corrections and/or new information requested by either the Financial Aid Office or the agency or agencies to which an application was submitted.